amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-12-09-spring-boot-with-kafka-communication.md

 ```
 Here I have created a producer which is scheduled to send a message every 2 secs.
 To send the message, we are making use of the KafkaTemplate.

-To send the message to the right Kafka broker, we need to provide some properties.
-For this, we are going to add some properties in the properties file as follows.
+To send the message to the right Kafka broker, we need to provide some configuration.
+For this, we are going to add some config settings in the properties file as follows.
 ```yaml
 spring:
   kafka: